nrfconnect/sdk-nrf/doc/nrf/ug_nrf52.rst

 To perform a FOTA upgrade when working with the Matter protocol, use one of the following methods:

 * DFU over Bluetooth LE using either smartphone or PC command line tool.
-  Both options are similar to `FOTA over Bluetooth LE`_.
+  Both options are similar to `FOTA over Bluetooth Low Energy`_.

   .. note::
       This protocol is not part of the Matter specification.